aysiu/OldMunkiPackages/README.md

 ## How do you use OMP?
 OMP will also look for your repo path in **~/Library/Preferences/com.googlecode.munki.munkiimport.plist**, which you create when you run the `/usr/local/munki/munkiimport --configure` command the first time you set up Munki.

-If you want to use OMP in conjunction with [Outset](https://github.com/chilcote/outset), you can put OMP into /usr/local/outset/login-every and have the script run every time you log into your Munki server or, if you use [Offset](https://github.com/aysiu/offset), you can put OMP into /usr/local/offset/logout-every and have the script run every time you log out of your Munki server.

-If you don't want it scheduled, you can just call it manually:
+You can just call it manually:
 `/usr/local/omp/OldMunkiPackages.py`

+If you want to integrate it into your CI/CD processes, just treat it as you would any other script.

 Logs (errors or information) will go to **~/Library/Logs/omp.log**

 ## What are the requirements for OMP?
-I've tested it only on macOS (El Capitan and Sierra).
-In theory, it should work on older Macs.
+I've tested it only on macOS (Catalina).
+In theory, it should work on older Macs, but it relies on Munki's embedded Python being installed.
 The way the script is written (referencing .plist files in ~/Library/Preferences) means it won't work for Windows or Linux.

 The user who runs the script must have full read/write permissions on the Munki repository, as well as the destination (her own trash, or whatever folder she picks to move the old packages to).